 Why I created the neuromat®

 As an educator I have known this for years.
-Activities that encourage bilateral brain function (both hemispheres) can have a significant effect on neurological and learning outcomes.
+Movement activities that encourage bilateral brain function (both hemispheres of the brain) have a significant effect on neurological and learning outcomes.
 Figure 8 patterning has long been recognized as an effective therapeutic strategy.
 Even in sports training, we use figure 8 movement to increase agility and motor coordination.
 Now you know why your coach made you run around those orange cones, right?
 Well, despite the known benefits, I found it difficult to be consistent in offering this method to my students and clients.
 Recommendations include such things as putting tape or yarn on the floor to having your students/clients walk around chairs or obstacles in a figure 8 pattern.
 Sounds easy?
-Well for me it wasn't!
+Well for me it was not!

 So, my story began when I made a commitment to myself to consistently offer figure 8 walking as a therapeutic strategy.
 Believe me, it was not pretty or effective!
 I tried the tape, the yarn, the toys and none of these proved easy or beneficial.
 I needed a new way!
 Then one day as I was getting toys out of the trunk of my car (every child therapist always has toys readily available!)
 I noticed my yoga mat.
 Oh my goodness, that’s it!
 I could use chalk and draw a figure 8 on the mat.
 For me, that was my AHA moment I will never forget.
 This new strategy worked extremely well, but it still was not perfect.
 I noticed my clients needed a more effective visual stimulus and the thought of using colored circles/shapes was born.
 Months of trial and error lead us to what we call today the “neuromat”.